-We then visit Palermo's cathedral, the east end of which was constructed upon the foundations of the Friday mosque, which was itself built upon the site of an early Christian basilica.
-While not as visually striking as the exterior, the interior contains an interesting feature - the Royal and Imperial Tombs, which we shall visit performance, in which there is much fighting and spilling of puppet entrails (in the form of streamers), draws upon theatre traditions of the 19th century which romanticised Sicily's past; it was at this time that literature began to emphasise the island's 'exotic' heritage.
+In the late afternoon, we attend a special puppet show performance, enacting the wars of Charlemagne and his knights against the Arabs at one of Palermo's few remaining traditional puppet theatres.
+This lively performance, in which there is much fighting and spilling of puppet entrails (in the form of streamers), draws upon theatre traditions of the 19th century which romanticised Sicily's past; it was at this time that literature began to emphasise the island's 'exotic' heritage.
 The epic cycles told in the puppet shows, however, draw upon more ancient sources.
 When the art of puppetry was introduced to Sicily in the early 19th century, it fused with the craft of the Sicilian storyteller who entertained people in the streets of the cities, towns and villages.
 This form of entertainment is thought by some to have its roots in the Norman period.
 (Overnight Palermo) BL